freemanlatrell/blog/freemanlatrellblog/content/post/building-operator-an-collection-with-ansible-lightspeed.md

 {{< /rawhtml >}}

 ## Step 4: Update the operator-config.yml file
 Once we have configured our playbooks, it is essential to provide the necessary values in our `operator-config.yml` file.
 This file serves as a central place to define crucial details about our operator, including its name, description, and the icon to be displayed in OpenShift.
-Moreover, it allows us to extend the Kubernetes API with our own custom API called `File` by specifying a [custom resource][custom-resource] name.
+Moreover, it allows us to extend the Kubernetes API with our own custom API called `File`, by specifying a [custom resource][custom-resource] name.
 Additionally, we can specify the playbooks that should be executed when a user creates or deletes an instance of our new `File` API.
 We can also define variables that will be accessible to the user in OpenShift, enabling them to supply values to our playbook.
 For this demostration, we will only require a single variable named `filename`.

 {{< rawhtml >}}